-- don’t be shy about seeking prompt payment—use terms of net 15 (days);
+- Don’t be shy about seeking prompt payment—use terms of net 15 (days);

-- follow up all invoices before the payment is due (check, for instance, that the paperwork is correct and that the invoice has reached the accounts payable person, in other words you don’t need to appear to be chasing payment);
+- Follow up all invoices before the payment is due (check, for instance, that the paperwork is correct and that the invoice has reached the accounts payable person, in other words you don’t need to appear to be chasing payment);

-- make sure your prices include a good gross margin (revenue, less cost of goods sold)—allows for some late payers;
+- Make sure your prices include a good gross margin (revenue, less cost of goods sold)—allows for some late payers;

-- do your own bookkeeping—buy an excellent book: Keeping the Books: Basic Recordkeeping and Accounting for the Successful Small Business; use QuickBooks, or FreshBooks;
+- Do your own bookkeeping—buy an excellent book: Keeping the Books: Basic Recordkeeping and Accounting for the Successful Small Business; use QuickBooks, or FreshBooks;

-- take advantage of any public grants or incentives that may be available, but don’t build your business plan on the basis of this kind of finance;
+- Take advantage of any public grants or incentives that may be available, but don’t build your business plan on the basis of this kind of finance;

-- watch your ‘receivables’ like a hawk; cash flow is critical at any time, but when you start a business, nothing is more important and late payments can cripple you.
+- Watch your ‘receivables’ like a hawk; cash flow is critical at any time, but when you start a business, nothing is more important and late payments can cripple you.

 Raise the Right Finance at the Right Time

 All finance is not created equal, including in the realm of bootstrap finance.
-It is logical to the finance providers, but you may feel that it is unfair that if you do not have collateral, you have no track record in business and worst, if you have a poor credit history, you will be charged high rates of interest and be asked for a personal guarantee.
+It is logical to the financial institutions, but you may feel that it is unfair that if you do not have collateral, you have no track record in business and worst, if you have a poor credit history, you will be charged high rates of interest and be asked for a personal guarantee.
 It could seem that those who do not need the money get charged the lowest rates.